How Is Heroin Withdrawal Treated?

 The three types of heroin withdrawal medications are:

-• Clonidine: Clonidine is an antihypertensive agent that can reduce symptoms of anxiety, agitation, and cramping, as well as the flu-like and painful symptoms of heroin withdrawal.
+• Clonidine: Clonidine is an antihypertensive agent that can reduce symptoms of anxiety, agitation and cramping, as well as the flu-like and painful symptoms of heroin withdrawal.
 This medication does not treat cravings, nor does it minimize gastrointestinal problems such as vomiting and diarrhea.

 • Methadone: Methadone is an opioid agonist that occupies the opioid receptors in the brain, keeping the individual who takes it from experiencing severe withdrawal symptoms, including cravings.
 As long as methadone is taken at the right dosage, it will not become dangerous or cause euphoria.

-• Buprenorphine: Buprenorphine is a partial opioid agonist that works much in the same way as methadone but has a lower potential for abuse because it is not a full agonist.
+• Buprenorphine: Buprenorphine is a partial opioid agonist that works much in the same way as methadone but has a lower potential for abuse because it is not a full opioid agonist.
 In addition, it is usually paired in treatment with naloxone, which precipitates withdrawal in those who attempt to crush and snort it.

 Preparations for Addiction Treatment